GannettDigital/localiq_joomla_extension/README.md

-# ReachLocal Joomla 3.0 Extension
+# ReachEdge Joomla 3.0 Extension

 A Joomla Extension to add ReachEdge Tracking.